the-genemachine/Open-Source-LLMs/Manual/manual.md

 15. **[Exploring the LM Studio Interface and Using Local LLMs](#15-lm-studio-interface)**: Dive into the LM Studio interface and its features.
 16. **[Understanding Bias in LLMs](#16-uncensored-llms)**:Exploring Uncensored Open Source Models.
 17. **[Exploring the Standard Capabilities of LLMs](#17-llm-ethics)** : capabilities of standard open-source LLMs and explore what you can accomplish with them
+18. **[Multimodal LLMs and Vision Capabilities in LM Studio](#18-multimodal-llms)**: Explore the vision capabilities of LLM Studio and how to use multimodal LLMs.

 <a id="1-course-overview"></a>
 # 1. Overview